ycpcs/cs360-spring2018/lectures/lecture09.md

 Radix Sort
 ==========

 An interesting variation on counting sort is known as *radix sort* which is useful when *k* becomes large.
-The sort operates by using a stable sort to sort the elements *digitwise* starting with the *most significant digit*.
+The sort operates by using a stable sort to sort the elements *digitwise* starting with the *least significant digit*.
 The number of digits *d* of a number *n* is given by *d* = log<sub>b</sub> *n* (where the base of the logarithm *b* is the *radix* of the digits, i.e. the number of values each digit can have - e.g. 10 for decimal).
 The pseudocode for the algorithm is

     RADIX-SORT(A,d)
     1  for i = 1 to d